-In today's environment, online customers are more wary than ever of internet fraud, identity theft and "phishing" schemes.
-Installing the proper security and validation for your site is essential to gaining your customers' trust, and for letting potential customers know your site is a secure place where they can exchange confidential information, purchase products and services, and complete secure transactions.
+In today's environment, online customers have to be wary of potential threats, such as fraud, identity theft, and phishing scams.
+Installing the proper security and validation for your online store is essential for gaining customer trust.
+SSL certificates also publicly indicate that your site is a secure place where visitors can exchange confidential information, purchase products and services, and complete secure transactions.

 Essential: Recommended for personal websites, blogs or forums that need basic encryption and have no transactions.

-Premium: Recommended for eCommerce websites with ~50-250 transactions per month, as well as medium sized businesses.
+Premium: Recommended for eCommerce websites with ~50-250 transactions per month; also recommended for medium-sized businesses.

 WildCard: Recommended for customers who require encryption on a subdomain.
-A subdomain is part of a root domain and is typically separated by a "." in the URL.
+A subdomain is part of a root domain and is typically separated by a period in the URL.

-Unified Communications Certificate (UCC): This multi-domain SSL is best suited for a customer that owns or managed multiple websites.
-This certificate allows for easy management of expiration and renewals, plus bulk pricing savings for a customer with 3 up to 99 domains.
-It is available by calling (800) 932-4678.
+Unified Communications Certificate (UCC): This multi-domain SSL is best suited for a customer that owns or manages multiple websites.
+This certificate allows for easy management of expiration and renewals, plus bulk pricing savings for customers with 3 to 99 domains.
+It's available by calling (800) 932-4678.

-Validation is the process of having your domain and business or individual identity authenticated by a Certificate Authority.
-It's similar to a driver's license, or any official document that provides you with proof of your identity and credentials.
-Once your Certificate is installed on your server, customers can view your authenticated information by clicking on the padlock symbol in the browser or on the Web.com Site Seal - this will automatically display your qualifications to the public, similar to how professionals hang framed copies of licenses, degrees and other credentialing documents on their office walls.
+Validation is the process of having your domain name and business/individual identity authenticated by a Certificate Authority.
+It's similar to a driver's license, or any official document that provides proof of your identity and credentials.
+Once your certificate is installed on your server, customers can view your authenticated information by clicking on the padlock symbol in the browser or on the Web.com Site Seal (this will automatically display your qualifications to the public).

 The following are approximate processing times for validation and issuance of SSL Certificates: